Average Cost Of Landlord Insurance

 Non-Standard Property

-When it comes to providing an average costs of non standard properties will depend on the non standard category.
+When it comes to providing an average cost for properties termed as non-standard properties, the cost will vary based on the non-standard category.
 The main categories are thatched roof, listed buildings, and properties that are at risk of flooding.

 • Property with a thatched roof